Chris Jericho: World Heavyweight Champion (2008–2009)

 At the Royal Rumble on January 25, 2009, Jericho participated in the Royal Rumble match, but he was eliminated by the Undertaker.
 On February 15 at No Way Out, he competed in an Elimination Chamber match for the World Heavyweight Championship, but he failed to win as he was eliminated by Rey Mysterio.
 Following this, Jericho began a rivalry with veteran wrestlers Ric Flair, Ricky Steamboat, Jimmy Snuka and Roddy Piper, as well as actor Mickey Rourke.
-Jericho was originally arranged to face Rourke at WrestleMania 25, but Rourke later pulled out of the event.
+Jericho was originally arranged to face Rourke at WrestleMania 25 on April 5, but Rourke later pulled out of the event.
 Instead, Jericho defeated Piper, Snuka and Steamboat in a 3-on-1 elimination handicap match at WrestleMania, but was knocked out by Rourke after the match.

 On the April 13 episode of Raw, Jericho was drafted to the SmackDown brand as part of the 2009 WWE draft.
-Jericho then faced Steamboat in a singles match at Backlash, where Jericho was victorious.
-In May, Jericho started a feud with Intercontinental Champion Rey Mysterio, leading to a match at Judgment Day, which Jericho lost.
-However, Jericho defeated Mysterio in a No Holds Barred Match at Extreme Rules to win his ninth Intercontinental Championship, breaking his own record again.
-At The Bash, Jericho lost the Intercontinental Championship back to Mysterio in a mask vs. title match.
+Jericho then faced Steamboat in a singles match at Backlash on April 26, where Jericho was victorious.
+In May, Jericho started a feud with Intercontinental Champion Rey Mysterio, leading to a match at Judgment Day on May 17, which Jericho lost.
+However, Jericho defeated Mysterio in a No Holds Barred Match at Extreme Rules on June 7 to win his ninth Intercontinental Championship, breaking his own record again.
+At The Bash on June 28, Jericho lost the Intercontinental Championship back to Mysterio in a mask vs. title match.